stephanievchheng/Project-2/bin/project2.com/content/Animals/Animals2/Pangolins.md

 - Of the 8 species of pangolin, 2 are vulnerable, 2 endangered, and 2 are considered critically endangered

+- Pangolins look like an artichoke on legs

-- They are cool rolly boys
+- They are cool rolly bois

 ![pangolin curled boi](https://www.africansafaris.com/wp-content/uploads/2016/09/rolled-up-pangolin-photo-credit-and-copyright-wildafricaconservationfund.org_.jpg)